gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 	> Pro Tip.
 You can open the output window by using the Visual Studio Code <kbd>Ctrl+K Ctrl+H</kbd> shortcut or click the **Output** tab.
 2. You will see the device negotiating security, and then it will start sending telemetry to Azure IoT Central.

-#### Notes

-1. You may see a couple of *ERROR: failure to create IoTHub Handle* messages displayed.
+> You may see a couple of *ERROR: failure to create IoTHub Handle* messages displayed.
 These messages occur while the connection to IoT Central is being negotiated.

----

-## Understanding the Azure Sphere Application

-### Device twins

-**TODO TODO TODO**

 ---